Moodle accessibility statement

 - To provide alternative accessible formats (where applicable / appropriate) for content hosted on UofG Moodle courses.

-You can find out more about the digital accessibility for Blackboard Ally and referring to the ‘Alternative Formats’ section.
+You can find out more about the digital accessibility for Anthology Ally and referring to the ‘Alternative Formats’ section.

 Feedback and contact information